Greek Ferry Adventures Around the Cyclades Islands & Beyond

 Every Greek island, as any Greek themselves or, indeed, seasoned visitor to these islands will attest, all have their own personality.
-This was no more true than in the case of the mighty Naxos - its looming arch the first thing greeting you as you make your watery approach to the island and which certainly quickened my heart beat with excitement and anticipation.
-Naxos welcomes the tourists but retains authenticity.
-It's a local island for local people which, thankfully, hasn't succumbed to the warping influences of visiting tourists.
-Fishing is at Naxos' heart; it's a memorable experience just to wander up and down the main street to see all species of octopuses and squids hanging from all manner of street stalls, alfresco terraces and restaurants.
-On display was a very Greek palate.
+This was no more true than in the case of the mighty Naxos - its looming arch the first thing greeting you as you make your watery approach to the island and which certainly quickened my heart beat with excitement and anticipation as we drew closer.
+Naxos welcomes the tourists but retains its authenticity.
+This is a local island for local people which, thankfully, hasn't succumbed to the warping influences of the visitor.
+Fishing lies at Naxos' heart; it's a memorable experience just to wander up and down the main street to see the variety of species of octopuses and squids dangling from all manner of street stalls, alfresco terraces and restaurants.
+Here, on display is the Greekest of Greek palates.
 Lacking any sense of adventure (I am not a fan of such sea creatures as my source of sustenance) I was lucky enough to find an eatery which catered to a more Western (for 'Western' read 'boring') fayre, namely pizza.
-Unashamedly I clung to that restaurant for dear life during my stay on the island.
-Naxos was an island slightly off the beaten track and, according to Greeks, a more archetypal island in Greece you will not find.
-Having escaped the terrifying sea creatures by doing a little too much sunbathing, Naxos was also the island where I developed a large red rash all over my hands and face, with the sun making it worse.
-I nearly fainted following an injection from a private doctor on the island, who proceeded to charge me forty Euros for the privilege.
-Travel, eh?
+Unashamedly I clung to that restaurant for dear life during my stay on Naxos for, I believe, crazy-looking sea creatures should be left in the sea.
+Naxos was an island slightly off the beaten track and, according to Greeks themselves, a more archetypal Greek island in Greece you will not find.
+For this reason alone Naxos is worth a spot on the itinerary of any traveller wishing to experience authentic island life in Greece.

 The awesome Naxos arch: the entrance to Apollo's Temple.

 Waiting for the early morning ferry at Naxos harbour.
 It was delayed - and our pack of cards were a shrewd backpacker move.